Shankill Road: Lower Shankill

-The Shankill Road begins at Peter's Hill, a road that flows from North Street in Belfast city centre and quickly merges into the Shankill itself at the Westlink.
-Peter's Hill is adjacent to Carrick Hill, a small nationalist area to the north of the city centre.
+The Shankill Road begins at Peter's Hill, a road that flows from North Street in Belfast city centre and merges into the Shankill itself at Boundary Street.
+Peter's Hill separates the Brown Square neighbourhood from Carrick Hill, a small nationalist area to the north of the city centre.
 The area of housing on the lower Shankill around Agnes Street was known colloquially as "The Hammer", one of a number of nicknames applied to districts that included "the Nick".
-The Hammer name is recalled in the Hammer Sports Complex, the home ground of amateur football side Shankill United F.C.
+The Hammer name is recalled in the Hammer Sports Complex, the home ground of amateur football sides Lower Shankill F.C. and Shankill United F.C.
 The Lower Shankill has been redeveloped in recent years although during the 1960s the housing was ranked as the worst in Belfast.
 A Lower Shankill Community Association is active in the area whilst the Shankill Leisure Centre is also located here.
 The Shankill Women's Centre, a women's educational initiative established by May Blood (later Baroness Blood) in 1987, is also located on the lower Shankill.
 George McWhirter, a writer and first Poet Laureate of Vancouver, B.C., Canada, also came from the area originally.

 The Diamond Jubilee bar, 150-152 Peters Hill.

 Several streets link the Shankill Road to the neighbouring Crumlin Road with the area around North Boundary Street formerly the stronghold of Johnny Adair's C Company.
-Several members of C Company who have died are commemorated on murals around the area, notably Stephen McKeag, William "Bucky" McCullough, who was killed by the Irish National Liberation Army (INLA) in 1981 as part of a series of tit for tat murders between that group and the UDA and Jackie Coulter, killed by the UVF during a loyalist feud in 2000.
+Several members of C Company who have died are commemorated on murals around the area, notably Stephen McKeag, William McCullough, killed by the INLA in 1981 as part of a series of tit for tat murders between that group and the UDA and Jackie Coulter, killed by the UVF during a loyalist feud in 2000.
 The area links to the neighbouring Falls Road at Townsend Street and Northumberland Street where there are gates in the peace line that are opened in daytime.

-The Lower Shankill is home to loyalist pubs such as the "Diamond Jubilee" which became notorious as the main meeting place of the UDA's "C Company" during the early 1990s.
-The "Long Bar" and the "Windsor Bar", both frequented by the UVF in the 1970s, have since vanished.
-According to investigative journalist Martin Dillon, the latter was used a centre of operations for a UVF platoon led by Anthony "Chuck" Berry.
+The Lower Shankill is home to loyalist pubs such as the Diamond Jubilee, which became notorious as the main meeting place of the UDA's C Company during the early 1990s.
+The Long Bar and the Windsor Bar, both frequented by the UVF in the 1970s, have since been demolished.
+According to investigative journalist Martin Dillon, the latter was used a centre of operations for a UVF platoon led by Anthony Berry.

-Middle and upper Shankill
+Mid Shankill

-Grave of Walter Arnold Sterling, among the youngest people on active service during the First World War.
+Grave of Walter Ambrose Sterling, among the youngest people on active service during the First World War.

-Although there is no precise dividing line between the Lower, Middle and Upper Shankill locally it is usually said that the lower Shankill ends at Agnes Street.
+Although there is no precise dividing line between Lower and Mid Shankill locally it is usually said that the lower Shankill ends at Agnes Street.
 The area was redeveloped some time before the lower Shankill leading to feelings locally that those in the upper part of the road were better off compared to the "Apaches" of the lower Shankill as they were colloquially known.
-A number of Protestant churches are situated in this area including the West Kirk Presbyterian Church, the Shankill Methodist church and the independent Church of God.
+A number of churches are situated in this area including the West Kirk Presbyterian Church, the Shankill Methodist church, the independent Church of God and St Stephens Coptic Orthodox Church.